apache/kyuubi/docs/deployment/spark/incremental_collection.md

 ## Incremental collection

 Since v1.4.0-incubating, Kyuubi supports incremental collection mode, it is a solution for big result sets.
-This feature is disabled in default, you can turn on it by setting the internal[1] configuration `kyuubi.operation.incremental.collect` to `true`.
+This feature is disabled in default, you can turn on it by setting the configuration `kyuubi.operation.incremental.collect` to `true`.

 The incremental collection changes the gather method from `collect` to `toLocalIterator`. `toLocalIterator` is a Spark action that sequentially submits Jobs to retrieve partitions.
 As each partition is retrieved, the client through pulls the result set from the Driver through the Kyuubi Server streamingly.
 It reduces the amount of heap memory required on the Driver – from the whole result set size down to the largest single partition size.

-The incremental collection is not the silver bullet, you should turn on it carefully, because it can significantly hurt performance.
+The incremental collection is not the silver bullet, you should turn it on carefully, because it can significantly hurt performance.
 And even in incremental collection mode, when multiple queries execute concurrently, each query still requires one partition of data in Driver memory.
 Therefore, it is still important to control the number of concurrent queries to avoid OOM.